My newest page!

 The Elevate Prize Catalyst Award is granted to famous people who use their influence to do good, such as the Trevor Noah Foundation (founded by the comedian and late-night talk show host).
 This organization is a youth development program to help prepare youth for higher education or entry into the workforce.

-Unlike the two previous awards, the biggest award The Elevate Prize is a competition with over ten winners and $5 milion in funding and services.
+Unlike the two previously discussed competitions, The Elevate Prize is a competition with over ten winners and $5 milion in funding and services.
 One example is Miami Water Keeper which works to provide clean water for all, while combatting climate change.

 To learn more about The Elevate Prize, go to their website here.